-Sometimes your dentist must take preliminary steps to prepare you for your implants.
+Sometimes your dentist in Lincoln, NE, must take preliminary steps to prepare you for your implants.
 These steps may include adding bone to the jawbone where the bone structure has been lost or lifting a sinus to make room for the dental implant.

 Experienced dental implant care in Lincoln, NE

-We’re fortunate to have Dr. Brad Alderman as part of our team to help you choose which option is best for your health, your smile, and your budget.
+We’re fortunate to have Dr. Kelly O’Hara as part of our team.
+She can help you make an excellent choice for your health, your smile, and your budget.

-Dr. Brad Alderman has extensive experience with dental implants.
-He has had advanced training and has over ten years of experience with dental implants.
-This includes multiple continuing education classes on implants and hundreds of implants restored.
+Dr. Kelly O’Hara has extensive experience with dental implants.
+She has had advanced training and over ten years of experience with dental implants.
+This includes multiple continuing education classes on implants and many restored implants.

 Frequently Asked Questions on Full-Mouth Teeth Replacement